-Written assessments (Case write-up, Reflective Journaling Assignment) or formative assessment forms are due 7 consecutive calendar days following the clinical encounter.
+Written assessments (e.g. Case write-up, Reflective Journaling Assignment) or formative assessment forms are due 7 consecutive calendar days following the clinical encounter.
+For example, an assignment from a session on a Tuesday will be due the following Tuesday at 23:59 SK.
 Respect for due dates is a component of professionalism and is assessed as such.